The world's amazing lost cities recently rediscovered

 Mohenjo-daro, Pakistan

 The city went into decline around 1900 BC and was abandoned.
-Although it became a UNESCO World Heritage Site in 1980, sadly the mud-brick buildings remain at risk of damage from the salty waters of the nearby Indus River.
+It became a UNESCO World Heritage Site in 1980, but sadly the mud-brick buildings remain at risk from the salty waters of the nearby Indus River, and heavy rain caused significant flood damage in 2022.

 Xanadu, China